kope-kope/StormGdocs/api.md

 | Authorization   | String    | Set value to Bearer `access_token`  |

 ### Query Params

+You can filter the list by the following fields:

 | Field           | Data type   | Description                                                                                           |
 |---------------  |-----------  |-----------------------------------------------------------------------------------------------------  |